msparks/quadpoint.org/projects/sham.md

 spent the last several evenings writing, rewriting, and optimizing my C implementation and distributed infrastructure.

-This is my _post-mortem_ of the project.
+This is my _postmortem_ of the project.

 ## About the contest